Select Dynamic field

 After you have the gear you need, practice diving with the gear in your local swimming pool first.
 Never use your brand-new clothes and gear for the first time in the middle of the sea/ocean.

-5. Avoid caffeinated drinks, alcohol, and greasy foods before free diving
+5. Avoid caffeinated drinks, alcohol, and greasy foods before freediving

 Before and on the day of the dive, avoid drinking alcohol and caffeinated drinks.
-Skip the oily, greasy and heavy foods.
+Skip the oily, greasy, and heavy foods.
 You should also avoid foods or drinks that can make you bloat, feel heavy, nauseous, or hypervigilant.
 Intense carb-loading isn’t mandatory, but it does help.
 But don’t eat too many carbs the day before the dive.
 The rule of thumb is to shed 500 calories of food from your meal the day before the dive.
 A small portion of low-fat and light food is ideal on dive day.
 Include fruits, vegetables, and nuts in your diet too.

 Most importantly, drink water.
 You lose a lot of water during the dive and should constantly hydrate for days before the free diving.

-6. Sleep properly before free diving
+6. Sleep properly before freediving

 A night’s sound sleep can distinguish between a successful free dive and an unsuccessful one.
-You should get between 6-8 hours of sleep the night before the dive.
+You should get 6-8 hours of sleep the night before the dive.
 In addition, you can practice your relaxed breathing techniques before going to bed.
 The breathing techniques will help relax the muscles and help you get better quality sleep.

 7. Listen to your trainer’s or co-diver’s inputs